-- Your gender.
+- Your sex.
 Men have a higher risk of getting heart disease than women, except in older adults.

 - Your genes and race.
 If your parents had a stroke, you are at higher risk.
 African Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk.

 - Diseases such as cancer, chronic kidney disease, and some types of arthritis.

 - Weak areas in an artery wall or abnormal arteries and veins.

 - Pregnancy.
 Both during and in the weeks right after the pregnancy.

 Blood clots from the heart may travel to the brain and cause a stroke.
 This may happen in people with manmade or infected heart valves.
 It may also happen because of a heart defect you were born with.

 A very weak heart and abnormal heart rhythm, such as atrial fibrillation, can also cause blood clots.

 Risk Factors you can Change